mzdun/proj-flow/docs/source/commands/run.rst

     $ ./flow config -Dos=ubuntu -Dcompiler=gcc -Dbuild_type=Debug -Dbuild_type=Release -Dsanitizer=off

-Second approach is done through definition shortcuts which *C++ flow* reads from the same config file, this time from object named ``"shortcuts"``.
+Second approach is done through definition shortcuts which *Project Flow* reads from the same config file, this time from object named ``"shortcuts"``.
 Again, in a freshly-initialized config file, there is a shortcut named "both", covering both Debug and Release builds with sanitizer turned off.
 Since the shortcut names are added to ``./flow run`` as switches, the call changes to

 .. code-block:: console